How to Prevent Heel Pain After Running: Possible Explanations & What To Do

 • Elevation: Elevating the affected area above the level of the heart can help reduce swelling and promote drainage of fluids from the injury.
 This can be done by propping up the affected limb with pillows or cushions.

 While rest is recommended, you will still have to move around.
 Wearing shoes is important here as going barefoot may exacerbate the pain.
-It might be a good time to check out those Recovery Shoes you’ve been thinking about.
+It might be a good time to check out those recovery shoes you’ve been thinking about.

 However, if the pain is sharp and sudden/unfamiliar or it lasts for many days, you can’t go wrong making a doctor’s appointment.
 Because the foot is so complex, there can be many explanations of what’s causing heel pain (we’ll go over some of the most common concerns next.)
 And the tests required to identify the cause can range from a physical examination/palpation to an X-ray, MRI, or Ultrasound.